7 facts from our Promethease Review

-We live in a time of a genomic revolution that is about to change our lives.
-We empower our users to stay informed about cutting-edge research and learn how it affects them.
+We live in a time of a genomic revolution that is changing our lives and empower our users to stay informed about cutting-edge research and learn how it affects them.
 We curate the latest research, personalize it based on your genomic data, and provide detailed reports through the Nebula Research Library.

 We also go beyond DNA data uploads.
-With our new 30x Whole-Genome Sequencing service, we can determine 100% of your DNA.
-With us, you get 10,000 times more data than with other services that, in contrast, only read 0.1% of your genome!
+With our 30x Whole-Genome Sequencing service, we can determine 100% of your DNA.
+You get 10,000 times more data than with other services that, in contrast, only read 0.01% of your genome!

 Here is how Nebula compares with other DNA testing companies.